aanujkhurana/DataAnalysis-Python-Wx/README.md

 - Functions and modules for loading data, preprocessing, chart generation, filtering, and analysis.

 This project aims to provide a powerful yet user-friendly tool for analyzing and visualizing NSW Traffic Penalty Data, enabling users to make data-driven decisions and enhance road safety efforts, including the additional feature of reporting penalty cases.

-### Part A - Project Management
-Project Plan.docx - A project plan document
-Software Design Document.docx - A software design document Gantt chart.xlsx - A separate Gantt chart git_log.txt - A copy of the Git Log

-### Part B – Statistical Data Analysis and Presentation
-Not done yet